Drighlington Primary School

 Implementation

-Religious Education (RE) is based on the Leeds Agreed Syllabus.
-RE is taught in specific lessons, through theme weeks and theme days, and is embedded through everyday opportunities as they arise.
+RE is taught in specific lessons and is embedded through everyday opportunities as they arise.
 We help each child grow spiritually and develop an awareness and understanding of Christianity and other major world religions.
 We foster attributes such as truthfulness, kindness, understanding of right and wrong, fairness, humility and respect for, and tolerance of, the beliefs, customs and cultures of others.
 We take children to a range of places of worship during their time at our school so that they can develop an awareness of their multi-cultural society.
-We have daily acts of collective worship that are mainly Christian in nature, although the major festivals and stories from other faiths also feature in our assemblies.
+We have regular assemblies led by local faith leaders as well as major festivals and stories from a variety of faiths featuring in our assemblies.
+As a school, we engage in a variety of local projects to ensure children have the opportunity to develop their awareness of taught attributes.
+For example, our children recently participated in The Leeds Bear Hunt charity event and donated to our local foodbank.

 “Every religion emphasizes human improvement, love, respect for others, sharing other people's suffering.
 On these lines every religion had more or less the same viewpoint and the same goal."
 Dalai Lama